dragonflyoss/d7y.io/docs/advanced-guides/web-console/job/preheat.md

 slug: /advanced-guides/web-console/developer/preheat/
 ---

-In this article, we will show you Preheat page information.
+In this article, you will be shown Preheat page information.

 ## Preheats